It's been more than a decade since "Baywatch" left the airwaves. Click on to see what the show's stars have been up to since then.

 Gregory Alan Williams played Sgt.
 Garner Ellerbee for nine seasons on "Baywatch."

 Williams has kept busy since, including roles in "Remember the Titans," "The West Wing," "W." "Army Wives," "Drop Dead Diva," "Nashville" and more.
-His most recent role has him playing a pro football coach in the USA Network drama "Necessary Roughness."
+His most recent role had him playing a pro football coach in the USA Network drama "Necessary Roughness" for three seasons before its cancellation in November 2013.

 Jeremy Jackson played Mitch Buchannon's son, Hobie, growing up in front of viewers' eyes between 1991 and 1999.